e-gov/PH-sample-provider-python/README.md

 ## How to run tests

-Tests are using the Postgres database running on a Docker container.
-Database contains fixture data .
+Tests are using the Postgres database running on a Docker container (so you need to have `docker-compose up postgres`) Database contains fixture data .
     `python3 -m venv venv`
     `source venv/bin/activate`
     `pip install -r requirements.txt`